baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/build.md

 # Build a quiz

-The Image Quizzer is controlled by a script that is written using eXtensible Markup Language (xml) formatting.
+The Image Quizzer is controlled by a script that is written using eXtensible Markup Language (XML) formatting.
 This script defines what images and questions are to be displayed and in what order.
 It can be created using a simple editor like Notepad.

 !!! tip
-    Notepad++ has a plugin for xml tools that can be downloaded to help check syntax as you build your quiz.
+    Notepad++ has a plugin for XML tools that can be downloaded to help check syntax as you build your quiz.
-    This can be used in conjuction with the ImageQuizzer.xsd schema file found in the Resources\XML folder.
+    This can be used in conjuction with the *ImageQuizzer.xsd* schema file found in the Resources\XML folder.

 ## Simple quiz example